vss245/js-sketches/README.md

 # intro:

-art with javascript with p5.js, processing and tone.js
+small sketches using p5.js

-draw - relaxing drawing tool, kind of pointless
+draw - drawing tool with particles

-synth - drawing-based synthesizer (in progress)

-visualizer - simple music visualizer (amp & freq)
+visualizer - simple music visualizer, only works if run from local server (amp & freq)

-cell_aut - cellular automata (game of life, rule 90)
+cell_aut - cellular automata (game of life, sierpinski triangle)

 # based on: